What is Council Tax

 - property which is unoccupied because the person who lived there has gone to care for someone else

 - any property that only students (or Foreign Language Assistants on the official British Council programme) live in.
 This could be a hall of residence or other type of shared property

-- a holiday caravan or boat is exempt if it's on a property where council tax is paid
+- a holiday caravan or boat if it's on a property where Council Tax is paid

-- a property occupied solely by one or more school or college leavers aged under 20, who left school or college after 30 April after studying for more than twelve hours a week on a course not higher than A levels or Scottish highers.
+- a property occupied solely by 1 or more school or college leavers aged under 20, who left school or college after 30 April after studying for more than 12 hours a week on a course not higher than A levels or Scottish Highers.
 The property is exempt until 1 November of the same year

 - a property where all the people who live in it are aged under 18